Re-reading Philip Roth (The Human Chain)

 1 in stock

-This painting is about skin, and has an anti-racist message.
+This painting is about skin, and has an inclusive message.
 The writing, which looks like hieroglyphics but is English script, explains where we are now, and where I came from, placing me in a historical context.
 It describes when my psychological and political views were formed, and how they have changed in the intervening decades as the world has changed.

 A transcript of the writing is available should customers wish to read it by emailing me.